- Search The Registry

 - My Account

 *Mal Whitfield was born on this date in 1924.
-He was an African American track athlete, goodwill ambassador, and Tuskegee airman.
+He was a Black track athlete, goodwill ambassador, and Tuskegee airman.

 Malvin Greston Whitfield was from Bay City, Texas.
 He moved to the Watts district of Los Angeles when he was 4; at that age, his father died, and his mother died when he was 12, after which his older sister raised him.
 He sneaked into the Los Angeles Memorial Coliseum during the 1932 Summer Olympic Games, where he watched Eddie Tolan defeat Ralph Metcalfe in the 100-meter race, an event that spurred his own Olympic goals.
 Whitfield joined the United States Army Air Force in 1943 as a member of the Tuskegee Airmen.
 After World War II he remained in the military, but also enrolled at Ohio State University.
 In the early 1950s, he also served in the United States Air Force during the Korean War, where he served as a tail gunner and flew 27 combat missions.

 He won the NCAA title at Ohio State in the 800 m in 1948 and 880 yds (800 m) in 1949.
 After leaving the university, he won the AAU title from 1949 to 1951 at 800 m, in 1953 and 1954 at 880 yds (800 m), and in 1952 at 400 m.
 He also won the 800 m at the 1951 Pan American Games in Buenos Aires, Argentina.
 At the 1948 Olympics in London, Whitfield won the 800 m and was a member of the winning 4 × 400 m relay team.
 He also earned a bronze medal in the 400 m.
 At the 1952 Olympics in Helsinki, Finland, he repeated his 800 m victory.